 Additional information can be found below.
 This web site will be frequently updated.

-Deadlines are approaching fast.
-Please register, submit abstract, reserve hotel if needed, purchase dinner tickets and request Student Travel Award (if qualified) as soon as possible.
+Some deadlines have passed, and others are approaching fast.
+Please register, reserve hotel if needed, purchase dinner tickets and request Student Travel Award (if qualified) as soon as possible.
 A quick link to the following deadlines can be found in the APS web site:

 April 10, 2014.
 Deadline to apply for Student Travel Awards.